 How we help them:

-Nowzad has opened the FIRST EVER donkey santuary in Afghanistan, a refuge for former working donkeys who have been discarded like rubbish onto the streets when they are no longer able to carry the heavy loads demanded of them by their owners.
+Nowzad has opened the FIRST EVER donkey/horse santuary in Afghanistan, a refuge for former working donkeys and horses who have been discarded like rubbish onto the streets when they are no longer able to carry the heavy loads demanded of them by their owners.